 Do this and the search results will capture a wider selection of journeys.

-For despite the city having two different stations, with some ICE services departing from one (Köln Hbf) and some departing from the other ( Köln Messe-Deutz) - only the 'city' is offered as an option when selecting Cologne/Köln.
+... because it is a city with two different stations, with some ICE services departing from one (Köln Hbf) and some departing from the other ( Köln Messe-Deutz)

 Berlin, Cologne/Köln, Hamburg and München/Munich are cities that have more than one station served by express trains (EC, IC and ICE).